tomo-wb/GEC_CCE/README.md

-# Preprocess code for for Cross-Corpora Evaluation of Grammatical Error Correction
+# Preprocess code for Cross-Corpora Evaluation of Grammatical Error Correction
 This repository contains the Preprocess code for Cross-Corpora Evaluation of Grammatical Error Correction described in :

 > Masato Mita, Tomoya Mizumoto, Masahiro Kaneko, Ryo Nagata and Kentaro Inui.
 2019. [**Cross-Corpora Evaluation and Analysis of Grammatical Error Correction Models — Is Single-Corpus Evaluation Enough?**](https://www.aclweb.org/anthology/N19-1132.pdf).
 In Proceedings of the 17th Annual Conference of the North American Chapter of the Association for Computational Linguistics.
 Minneapolis, USA.